EdgeCaseZA/FeedStoreAPI/documentation.md

 - The `Address` Node is mandatory.
 - The `suburbId` is mandatory.
 - The `addressHidden` is mandatory.
-The three address attributes and the two scheme attributes will be always be present if available.
+The three address attributes and the two scheme attributes will always be present if available.
 - The `schemeNumber` is optional.
 It is used to represent a flat number or complex-unit number, etc.  It will only be present if the Listing Zone is `Residential` or `Commercial`.